 Features such as detailed reporting, automated meeting reminders, and visitor management make day-to-day scheduling a breeze.
 In-depth reporting and insights provide quantifiable data your business can use to make informed decisions.

 Is AskCody the right scheduling tool for your business.
 If you are currently using Robin and looking for an alternative, it might be.
-It depends on how you work!
+It depends on how you work.
 AskCody is best suited for service-based businesses like those in the law and financial space.
 Companies where meetings are an essential part of how they operate; what we typically refer to as client-based businesses.

-What all does AskCody have to offer?
+What does AskCody have to offer?
 Let's take a look at a few of the most useful features.

 Even more importantly, users can sort rooms based on specific features, order catering, and even create AV requests right in the platform.

 If your firm is serviced-based, there is a good chance you waste hours of time sending out meeting invites, directions, and ensuring visitors have the information they need to sign in and find your meeting location.
 AskCody streamlines this process with visitor management capabilities that allow you to pre-register visitors, add sign-in questions, and even share the WiFi password.

 AskCody integrates fully with Outlook, Exchange 2010+, Microsoft 365, Microsoft Teams, and Microsoft Bookings.

 AskCody offers support via support ticket, phone, and email.
 Their robust knowledge base also provides a wide range of training tools to help you get started, including online documentation, webinars, online presentations, and in-person training.